-- We sold our house back home.
+We sold our house back home.
 Do we owe capital gains tax in Australia even if we paid it back home?

-If you are a temporary resident (on a 457 visa for instance), you aren’t taxed on most income and capital gains which arise outside Australia.
+If you are a temporary resident (on a 482 visa for instance), you aren’t taxed on most income and capital gains that arise outside Australia.
 So, if you sold the property whilst in Australia on a temporary resident visa, there will be no capital gains tax on the disposal of the property back home.
 If you’re not on a temporary visa (for example, you have a permanent residency visa), and you meet the criteria to be tax resident in Australia (which is complicated but at its simplest means if you’ve been here for more than six months and have settled in one place), you pay tax on all your worldwide income.
 So, you’ll be liable for capital gains tax here.
 If you’ve already paid CGT back home, you may be able to get credit for the overseas CGT against your Australian tax bill.

 If the income related to services performed before you moved to Australia, you shouldn’t have to pay tax on that income and won’t need to include it on your return.
-If you moved here and were still doing work for that overseas employer, you would be liable to tax on that income and will need to declare it (you may get a credit against your Australian tax for any overseas tax you have paid on the same income).
-Note that if you are now Australian tax resident, you will be regarded as having been tax resident from the date you arrived, not from the end of the initial six-month period.
+If you moved here and still doing work for that overseas employer, you would be liable to tax on that income and will need to declare it (you may get a credit against your Australian tax for any overseas tax you have paid on the same income).
+Note that if you are now an Australian tax resident, you will be regarded as having been tax resident from the date you arrived, not from the end of the initial six-month period.

 H&R Block Australia has tax guides and an extensive FAQ of their own that is worth checking out.